 Simple English definitions for legal terms

-Read a random definition: dissolution of corporation
+Read a random definition: black-lung disease

 A separate caucus is a private meeting held by a mediator with one party involved in a dispute.
 The mediator talks to each party separately to understand their settlement offers and demands.
 The mediator then goes back and forth between the parties to communicate these offers and demands.
 This process helps to resolve the dispute in a way that is fair to everyone involved.
 It is important for the mediator to be impartial and act in the best interests of all parties.